-www.slavic.northwestern.edu
+slavic.northwestern.edu

 The Department of Slavic Languages and Literatures offers a full program of study in Russian language and literature and a range of other courses on the languages, culture, and history of Eastern Europe.

 Russian study encompasses a broad discipline that touches on many others.
+For example, Turgeney,

-The rich heritage of Russia includes much that is fundamental to Western culture.
-For example, Turgenev, Dostoevsky, Tolstoy, and Chekhov probe philosophical, social, political, and psychological issues that are central to the modern experience.
+Dostoevsky, Tolstoy, and Chekhov probe philosophical, social, political, and psychological issues that are central to the modern experience and fundamental to Western culture.
 Courses in Russian literature open up the artistry and ideas of this intellectual tradition.
-Russian language study may also serve as an entrée into other Slavic languages; with a foundation in Russian, one can branch off into related Slavic traditions.

-Nonmajors as well as prospective specialists are served by the department's courses.
-Many courses offering a general acquaintance with some facet of Slavic studies have no prerequisite.
-All periods of Russian literature are represented, with emphasis on the 19th, 20th, and 21st centuries.
-Russian language at all levels is taught by Americans and native speakers.
-Courses on Slavic linguistics are also offered.
-Northwestern's library is an excellent resource for undergraduate and graduate study in Russian literature.

-Students major in Russian language and literature for a variety of reasons.
-Some want the rigorous intellectual training and the breadth of cultural exposure.
-Some students are primarily interested in acquiring language skills for use in government service, international law or trade, journalism, or scientific research.
-Others use the major as a foundation for graduate work in comparative literature, linguistics, history, or political science; a number of students combine the major in Russian with a second major in one of these fields.

-Qualified advanced students may spend a fall quarter in Russia or Prague through Northwestern study abroad programs.
+All periods of Russian literature are represented, with emphasis on the 19th through 21st centuries.

+Majors may choose to concentrate in Russian language, literature, and culture or Russian and East European studies.
+Some students seek a deep knowledge of Russian culture and literary tradition, while others are more interested in acquiring international knowledge and language proficiency for use in such fields as government, law, business, or journalism.
+The major (or minor) may complement study of history, political science, health, or other disciplines.
+Minors gain a broad understanding of Slavic literature and culture, and they may focus on Czech, Russian, or Polish studies with or without a language prerequisite.

+The department strongly recommends that students study abroad.
+Programs take place in Prague, Belgrade, Sarajevo, Krakow, Moscow, St. Petersburg, and Vladimir.
+A maximum of 6 courses from study abroad may be counted toward the major.
 Students should consult the undergraduate adviser in the department or an adviser in the Study Abroad Office to learn more about study abroad options.